tsotchke/gpt2-basic/implementation_roadmap.md

 ### Assembly-Optimized Fixed-Point Operations

-Critical fixed-point operations will be implemented in assembly for maximum performance:
+Critical fixed-point operations have been successfully implemented in assembly for maximum performance:

 ```assembly
 ; Fixed-point multiplication (Q16.16 format)